elyra-ai/elyra/docs/source/getting_started/overview.md

 The pipeline editor feature can optionally be [installed as a stand-alone extension](installation).

-#### Ability to run a notebook as a batch job
+#### Ability to run a notebook or Python script as a batch job

 Elyra extends the Jupyter Notebook UI to to allow for execution of a notebook as a batch job in local or remote cloud environments.
-This feature leverages the AI pipelines feature and requires access to a Kubeflow Pipelines deployment via a [runtime configuration](../user_guide/runtime-conf).
+This feature leverages the AI pipelines feature and requires either a Kubeflow Pipeline or Airflow deployment via a [runtime configuration](../user_guide/runtime-conf).

-To run a notebook as a batch job open the notebook and select "Submit Notebook ..." from the menu bar.
+To run a notebook as a batch job open the notebook and select `Submit Notebook...` button from the menu bar.

 ![Submit Notebook as batch jobs](../images/submit-notebook-batch-job.gif)

+Similarly, to submit a Python script as a batch job, open a Python script file and select `Submit Script...` button from the editor toolbar.

 #### Reusable Code Snippets